Chart Color Schemes

 Goulburn Surrounds is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Goulburn Surrounds had a cultural diversity level below average, with 89.5% of its population being Australian citizens, 89.8% born in Australia, and 96.1% speaking English only at home.
-The predominant religion was Christianity, making up 66.7% of the population, compared to 64.0% across Rest of NSW.
-In terms of ancestry, the top groups were Australian (32.2%), English (31.5%), and Irish (11.0%).
+Goulburn Surrounds, as per the 2016 Census, had a cultural diversity index of below average with 89.5% of its population being Australian citizens, 89.8% born in Australia, and 96.1% speaking English only at home.
+Christianity was the predominant religion, accounting for 66.7%, compared to 64.0% across Rest of NSW.
+The top three ancestry groups were Australian (32.2%), English (31.5%), and Irish (11.0%).

 Frequently Asked Questions - Diversity